Company culture isn’t created by just talking about it.

 Being present, connecting with transparency, dignity and respect.

-This one is pretty straightforward, your leadership should be present.
-This is particularly important for big company events, meetings, etc. That doesn’t mean that they need to be babysitting or always in the office, but they should be present and serve as guides for their team members.
+Your leadership should be present.
+Leaders should be present and serve as guides for their team members.
 There is always a transition process when people enter a new community, and leaders help to make the process smoother.
 The presence of leaders generally sets a tone for the rest of the company, as they are ideally exemplars of the values the company upholds.

 Another key element of leadership presence is tied to values.
 Your company leaders should set examples of the type of values the company upholds.
 If they don’t do that, people will see right through it as hypocritical, and this will eventually foment doubt and rip at the fabric of the culture.
 With leadership comes responsibility, and part of that responsibility is being an example to the rest of the company.

-Obviously if you are a Fortune 500 Company with thousands of employees, one more hire won’t change the entire company very much, but they will have an influence in the office where they are working.
 This takes us back to the first point of having clearly communicated values, because the values will also serve as a reference for the type of people you will hire.
-This then moves to the second point, where presence of leadership will help guide new team members.
+This also moves to the second point, where the presence of leadership will help guide new team members.
 These points can eventually help new team members to not only uphold the values of the company, but also step into leadership positions in the future and ultimately continue to fuel the flame of the company’s culture.